West Virginia Sportsbooks

 West Virginia Sports Betting Begins

 In July 2018, West Virginian government officials sat on a set of emergency rules for 18 days (July 9 – 21) to allow sports betting in the state in time for the NFL season.
 Despite this hiatus, the Governor’s Office did not make any changes to those rules.
 In fact, Governor Jim Justice at the time advocated “for adding integrity fees to be paid to professional sports leagues, event though the Legislature had soundly rejected such fees,” according to Phil Kabler of the Charleston Gazette-Mail.

 Sportsbook lounges were also allowed to set up temporary locations for up to nine months before the next step, which was licensing casinos as well as other independent contractors to offer this service.
 For the licenses, they have an annual fee of $100,000.
-While physical, brick-and-mortar locations will be available for NFL betting come September, we shouldn’t expect mobile/online betting to happen by then.
+While physical, brick-and-mortar locations opened for NFL betting in September, mobile/online betting is expected sometime in 2019.

 West Virginia has just a 10 percent tax on sports betting as opposed to Pennsylvania’s 36 percent rate as well as a $10 million licensing fee, making West Virginia a much easier location to house this product.
-However, earlier this week, West Virginia officials released the official set of rules for sports betting in the state to the public.
+West Virginia officials released the official set of rules for sports betting in the state to the public.

 “The West Virginia Lottery Sports Wagering Act gives the Lottery Commission the power to promulgate emergency rules setting up the sports betting system any time before Dec.
 1, after which the agency will need to submit rules through the normal rule-making process,” according to Steven Allen Adams of the Intelligencer: Wheeling News-Register.